Mobile App Development Cost in 2021 [Updated]

 Always keep in mind that building a high-quality, successful app isn’t a small task.
 In fact, it takes a wide range of different skills and expertise in order for an app to gain popularity and entice smartphone owners to actually start using it.

-It’s also important to note that there are many additional costs to app development that go beyond the initial v1.0 price, which typically only includes project management costs such as UX, design and development of a launchable app.
+It’s also important to note that there are many additional costs to app development that go beyond the initial v1.0 price, which typically only includes project management costs such as UX, design, and development of a launchable app.

 With that being said, you’re going to want to include a minimum app budget for ongoing updates and security patches, as well as any other maintenance you’ll need to perform in the future.
 And if you’re really looking at the bigger picture, there are even more costs to consider such as paying yourself, paying for any type of customer service management (unless you plan on doing this yourself), as well as the cost of marketing and advertising your app to the world.
 These are all the additional costs that Jason Calacanis included in his $750,000 estimate for app development from above.

 Fortunately, these additional costs are often included in the total cost when hiring a consulting firm to help with the development of your app.
-But if you’re an individual or smaller startup, just make sure to keep these costs in mind when trying to estimate the cost of developing an app.
+But if you’re an individual or smaller startup, just make sure to keep these costs in mind when trying to estimate the cost of developing mobile applications.

 Key Points To Remember for Mobile App Development Cost

-The overall cost of app development is mostly based on its features, complexity and supporting platforms.
+- The overall cost of app development is mostly based on its features, complexity, and supporting platforms.

-Apps that require backend servers or APIs cost significantly more.
+- Apps that require backend servers or APIs cost significantly more.

-Apps designed and built by major development agencies can cost anywhere between $1,000,000 and $10,000,000.
+- Apps designed and built by small freelance teams cost anywhere between $10,000 and $20,000*

-Apps designed and built by smaller digital agencies can run anywhere from $100,000 to $2,500,000.
+- Apps designed and built by smaller digital agencies can run anywhere from $70,000 to $100,000*.

 Not only can hiring a freelance developer save you money, but most freelancers are just as qualified as the employees at an in-house agency for developing high-quality, successful apps.
-The main difference is that hiring a freelance team is most cost-effective.
-Plus, you’ll get to work one-on-one with your freelancers, as opposed to working with a representative from a firm who is simply outsourcing the work.
+The main difference is that hiring a freelance team is the most cost-effective.
+Plus, you’ll get to work one-on-one with your freelancers, as opposed to working with a representative from a firm that is simply outsourcing the work.

 We suggest you give it a shot.
-Fill out a simple form, wait for 48 hours, and we’ll provide you with a single developer or an entire team that is a perfect match for your project and mission.
+Fill out a simple form, wait for 48 hours, and we’ll provide you with a single developer or entire development team that is a perfect match for your project and mission.
 You have nothing to lose and everything to win!